ryandrewjohnson/boilerplate/webpack/README.md

 ## Included

 * **webpack.config.js** - The main config file that drives the app
-* **webpack.dll.js** - The config that bundles my vendor files independent from the app.
 * **package.json** - A mock package.json that contains typical "scripts" commands I use to run this setup.

 ## package.json scripts